Rui-Pina/rui-pina.github.io/_pages/cv.md

 * Aug 2024 – Aug 2025: Researcher, **SoftCPS**, Porto, Portugal
   * Maintainer and key contributor to the official CityLearn open-source platform (530+ GitHub stars).
   * Designed and implemented multi-agent reinforcement learning features to improve energy optimisation simulations across building clusters, using OpenAI’s Gym interface.

+* Feb 2023 - Jul 2023 Intern @ Mindera
+  * Devised a solution for a coding platform, where students can solve challenges proposed to them by their teachers.
+  * Implemented an AWS Stack comprising EC2, Lambda, DynamoDB, SNS, CloudFormation, CloudWatch, Cognito, among others.
+  * Developed an API in Quarkus to manage all the inherent logic involving students, teachers and challenges.

 Skills
 ======